Zimbabwe opposition says soldiers search for its supporters

 There was no independent confirmation of the allegation.
 President Emmerson Mnangagwa has said he wants to work with the opposition to rebuild the country after decades of repression under his former mentor, Robert Mugabe.

-Sibanda said he was concerned that the government could try to implicate opposition supporters in the deaths of six people who were killed during a military crackdown in Harare on Wednesday.
+Sibanda said he was concerned that the government could try to implicate opposition supporters in the deaths of six people who were killed during the military crackdown in Harare.
 Soldiers opened fire on protesters, some of whom were rioting.

+One of those killed was Sylvia Maphosa, a vendor.
+Hundreds of mourners gathered at her home on Saturday as relatives wept.
+The government paid for her funeral, according to her family and friends.
+Many mourners declined to talk to journalists.

-As riot police circulated in the capital on Saturday, supporters of opposition leader Nelson Chamisa urged him to keep fighting a day after he forcefully rejected Mnangagwa's election victory and alleged manipulation.
+As riot police circulated in the capital, supporters of opposition leader Nelson Chamisa urged him to keep fighting a day after he forcefully rejected Mnangagwa's election victory and alleged manipulation.
 Zimbabwe's electoral commission has said the president won with 50.8 percent of the vote while Chamisa received 44.3 percent.

 Chamisa has said the opposition's own count shows he won the vote and that they would challenge the election results in court.
 "We're doing all to secure your vote & defend your WILL," he said Saturday on Twitter.